 Example of Why Your Toddler Learning “No” is Non-negotiable.

 One day my husband was frying bacon on the stove.
-My hubby stepped to the side for a second.
-My toddler, who is not even 2 years old, quickly grabbed the handle of the pan in his little fingers.
-He was about to pull the frying bacon/grease all down on his beautiful little face!
+He stepped to the side for a second.
+My toddler, who is not even 2 years old, quickly grabbed the handle of the pan in his little fingers so quickly.
+My toddler was moments away from pulling the frying bacon/grease all down on his beautiful little face!

 I looked over to see what was happening and started screaming “NO, NO, NO” and I sprinted as fast as I could to the stove.
 Thankfully I got the pan before he was able to pull it down.

 But you know what he did when I was saying “No“?…Nothing.

 I came to the realization that I had never taught my son what he could and could NOT touch.
 He didn’t know he wasn’t allowed to reach for the stove.
 I also never taught him what “No” means.
 It did not phase him because he didn’t know what it meant when I was screaming for him to let go of the pan.

 Can you relate to any or all of this?
 Do you think your Toddler’s Behavior is a Problem too?
 Well, What’s Next?

 First, my husband and I have to be on the same page with discipline.
 After my son went to sleep, we made the list above, of the behaviors we needed to deal with.
 I encourage you and your spouse to make a list too.
 You could use my list as a starting point.